Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Limitations

 \section{Limitations}

 Our analysis focuses exclusively on decoder-only transformer architectures and English educational questions.
 The generalizability to other architectures (e.g., encoder-only or encoder-decoder models) and languages remains to be established.
-Additionally, while linear probes demonstrate that cognitive complexity is linearly accessible, they do not prove that the model uses this information linearly during generation.
 Finally, our methodology examines only the residual stream, leaving attention patterns and MLP internals as areas for future investigation.
+The causal steering experiments are conducted on a single model (Qwen3-4B-Instruct); multi-model validation remain open direction.